What does cardboard have in common with bicycles, kites, the Eiffel tower, and the Golden Gate Bridge? Triangles.

 by Pearl Tesler • June 28, 2017

 Dig a cardboard box out of the recycling, raise it up high, and bow deeply.
-You hold in your hands a miracle of engineering, one that rests firmly on the wide, strong foundation of geometry as applied to weight business of load-bearing: the triangle.
+You hold in your hands a miracle of engineering, one that rests firmly on the wide, strong foundation of geometry as applied to the weighty business of load-bearing: the triangle.

 Triangle you say?
 Where in cubic void of this blessed Amazon Prime box is there a triangle?